abdulhafiz001/ggk-academy-frontend/README.md

-# TGCRA Result Platform Frontend
+# Hol Result Platform Frontend

 A comprehensive student result management system built with React and Laravel.